givanse/givanse/site/articles-bodies/mvc-past-present-and-future.md

 <p>
   The purpose of the information below is to show design patterns that sprouted from MVC;
-  it is presented in chronological lists and the patterns are grouped by similarity.
+  presented in chronological lists and grouped by similarity.
-  Some of them will be briefly mentioned in the next sections.
+  Below we will mention some of these MVC club members.
 </p>

 <p>
-  Be aware that the relationships between them are more complex than what is presented here.
+  Be aware that the relationships between them are more complex than what this simple list presents.
   A complete and detailed diagram can be seen here:
   <a target="_blank" href="http://mvc.givan.se/">mvc.givan.se</a>
 </p>